 This is a first course in computer science programming.
-It is recommended for those students intending to major in computer science who do not have the required background for cs 0401.
+It is recommended for those students intending to major in computer science who do not have the required background for the School of Computing and Information's intermediate programming class.
 It may also be of interest to students majoring in one of the social sciences or humanities.
 The focus of the course is on problem analysis and the development of algorithms and computer programs in a modern high-level language.
-Academic Career: Undergraduate

-Course Component: Lecture Grade Component: LG/SNC Elective Basis Course Attributes: DSAS Algebra General Ed.
+Course Attributes: DSAS Algebra General Ed.
 Requirement, DSAS Quant.-Formal Reason General Ed.
 Requirement